Close Alert Banner

 NHWCC Aquatic Centre follows the Lifesaving Society Swim for Life Program and offers swimming lessons for all ages and abilities.

 The Centre has a Family Accessible Change room.
-Please make sure you check out Winter Closures.
+During the winter months, review the Winter Closures before planning your visit.

 Types of Swimming Lessons